Pinkwjp/Hello-Algorithms/README.md

 # Hello-Algorithms
-Algorithm problems and puzzles implemented in Python
+Algorithm problems and puzzles implemented in Python.

-Almost all the programs here are implemented with type hinting.
+For the appreciation of algorithms and Python, this project is aiming to include as many algorithms as possible, and the codes will be written as Pythonic as possible.

+I hope people will find the project useful.